In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 sudo apt install -y openssh-client
 ```
 If you're using another operating system/or need help let us know and we can assist.

+Join the network on the pad, please don't download / browse on that network.

 ---